Tri-Valley Nonprofit Alliance

 Tri-Valley Nonprofit Fund

-TVNPA member organizations and/or regional nonprofit organizations serving the Tri-Valley communities of Dublin, Livermore, Pleasanton, San Ramon, Danville and Sunol, will be eligible to apply for grants of between $1,000 – $5,000 four times per year.
-Awards will be made in March, June, September, and December.
+TVNPA member organizations and/or regional nonprofit organizations serving the Tri-Valley communities of Dublin, Livermore, Pleasanton, San Ramon, Danville and Sunol, are eligible to apply for grants of between $1,000 $5,000 up to four times per year.
+Awards will be made quarterly.

 CommonPoint Nonprofit Center